 Stress can contribute to weight gain and heart disease.
 Learn relaxation and

-Chan DC, Watts GF, Ng TW, et al. Effect of weight loss on markers of triglyceride-rich lipoprotein metabolism in the metabolic syndrome.
+Chan DC, Watts, Ng TW, Yamashita S, Barrett PH.
+Effect of weight loss on markers of triglyceride-rich lipoprotein metabolism in the metabolic syndrome.

 Cornier MA, Dabelea D, Hernandez TL, et al. The metabolic syndrome.